Skip to main content

 • Curriculum vitae/resume.

-If you have questions about the application process, please contact Rachel Kasten, Graduate Services Coordinator (rachelkasten@ncsu.edu, 919-515-2800).
-Please note that there is a required application fee of $75 for domestic applicants and $85 for international applicants.
-McNair Scholars will have the application fee waived.
-This fee cannot be waived or reduced for international students.
+If you have questions about the application process, please contact Rachel Kasten, Graduate Services Coordinator (rachelkasten@ncsu.edu).
+Please note that there is a required application fee of $85 for domestic applicants and $95 for international applicants.

 More information for prospective international students can be found here.

 • 72 credit hours beyond the Bachelor’s degree.
-The core required courses comprise 18 credit hours.
+The core required courses comprise 12 credit hours.
 The remaining 54 credit hours are devoted to an individually tailored selection of electives and research.
+You can find the requirements and descriptions of the core courses in the University Catalog.

 • a comprehensive exam.
 Students will complete both written and oral exams by the end of their fifth semester in order to be admitted to candidacy.